simon-hirsch/bitepy/docs/index.md

 ## Package

 We divide our package into three major Python classes for preparing, running and visualizing the battery trading simulations.
-More detailed examples on how to use the package are given in [Tutorial](##tutorial)
+More detailed examples on how to use the package are given in the [Tutorial](##tutorial)

 #### Data Preprocessing